Shaukat Khanum Memorial Cancer Hospital and Research Centre: Future

-A new branch of Shaukat Khanum Memorial Hospital is planned for Karachi and is currently being built and is projected to be completed by 2023.

-Shaukat Khanum Memorial Hospital is planned for Bahawalpur.
-Memorandum of Understanding has been signed by Shokat Khanum Memorial Hospital Lahore and Defence Housing Authority Bahawalpur on 26 July 2019.
-It will be built in DHA Bahawalpur on area of 400 Kanal.
-It is assumed that it will be Pakistan's largest cancer hospital.

-Recent Achievement
+A third branch of SKMCH&RC is under construction in DHA City, Karachi.
+It is scheduled to open in 2026 and will be the largest branch of SKMCH&RC.

+Achievements

 Shaukat Khanum Memorial Cancer Hospital & Research Center, Peshawar branch, has now earned Joint Commission International's Gold Seal of Approval® for Hospital Accreditation after strictly following compliance with its standards which are recognized globally.

+On 1 September 2023 the hospital received a certification by the American Society of Clinical Oncology's Quality Oncology Practice Initiative (QOPI) Certification Program, allowing Pakistan to become the first country in South Asia and sixth in the world to receive this certification.

-Regional Offices
+Regional offices

-Shokat Kanum Memorial Cancer Hospital and Research Center has regional offices throughout Pakistan, in Lahore, Karachi, Islamabad, Peshawar, Multan, Faisalabad and Sialkot.
+Shaukat Khanum Memorial Cancer Hospital and Research Center has regional offices throughout Pakistan, in Lahore, Karachi, Islamabad, Peshawar, Multan, Faisalabad and Sialkot.
+Moreover, the hospital has expanded its marketing and fundraising reach to cities like Gujranwala, Sheikhupura, Rahim Yar Khan and Sahiwal.

 It has overseas offices in England, the United States, Canada, Australia, the United Arab Emirates and Norway.

-Criticism
+Criticism and mishaps

-There have been some allegations of misuse of funds by Shaukat Khanam Memorial Cancer Hospital, such as siphoning off some funds for the political party Pakistan Tehrik e Insaf, being also run by the founder of SKMCH.
+There have been some allegations by a writer of "The News" of misuse of funds by Shaukat Khanum Memorial Cancer Hospital.
 SKMCH has denied these allegations.

+Fundraiser cancellation

+In an unprecedented move, a planned fundraiser event for Shaukat Khanum Karachi had to be cancelled on 29 December 2023 as Islamabad's Additional District Magistrate, Abdullah Mehmood, withdrew the NOC granted for the event and threatened the cancer hospital with legal consequences if the event were to take place.
+No reason was given for the withdrawal.
+The move was widely condemned, with the President of Pakistan, Arif Alvi terming it as “cutting off one’s nose to spite the face" in an allusion to the ongoing crackdown against Imran Khan's political party.